1. LEGALIZATION OF PUBLIC DOCUMENTS (THE HAGUE APOSTILLE)

 Information on how to legalize or apostille documents issued by the Spanish authorities is available (in Spanish) on the website of the Ministry of Foreign Affairs, European Union and Cooperation.

-The Consular Office does not legalize or apostille documents issued in Spain.
+This Embassy does not legalize or apostille documents issued in Spain